Pylons/pyramid/docs/narr/project.rst

 ~~~~~~~~~~~~

 Much of the heavy lifting in a :mod:`repoze.bfg` application comes in
-the views.
-Views are the bridge between the content in the model, and
+the form of *views*.
+A :term:`view` is the bridge between the content
-the HTML given back to the browser.
+in the model, and the HTML given back to the browser.

 .. literalinclude:: myproject/myproject/views.py
    :linenos: